-When a person is first born into the family of God, he has life and that is all.
+When a person is first born into the family of God, he has life, and that is all.
 He knows nothing about how to live the Christian life.
 He does not even know everything there is to know about his birth.
 He does not know about justification, reconciliation, or propitiation.
 All this he will discover to his delight later in his spiritual life.
-For the moment all he knows is that he was lost without Christ, and with confidence in Christ’s death on the cross he owns a right relationship with God.
-New birth is the crisis that launches a process.
+For the moment, all he knows is that he was lost without Christ, and with confidence in Christ’s death on the cross, he owns a right relationship with God.
+The new birth is the crisis that launches a process.
 The process is maturity in Christ.

 When parents bring a baby home from the hospital, they are concerned with nourishment, not life.
 The baby received life at conception.
 They are not concerned with life but with development.
 It would be a tragedy if the baby still had a baby’s body at five years of age.
 A baby needs nourishment.
 The proper formula is necessary if a baby is to receive the right vitamins and minerals.

-Have you substituted numerous complexities into your spiritual diet?
+Have you substituted numerous complexities in your spiritual diet?
 Has that process blunted your spiritual growth?
 Have you taken a detour from the Word?
 Why not return to the unadulterated Word of God?